This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 ๐ฅ Videos channels

-Finally, if you are still alive a the end of the magic receipt, you may change your mind and open a guest house into the wild.
-I can understand, I plan to do the same. ๐๐๐
+Finally, if you are still alive at the end of this magic recipe, you may change your mind and open a guest house in the wild.
+I can understand; I plan to do the same. ๐๐๐

 :repeat: Call to actions